Satwik-Samineni/AIFA-VH030/README.md

 Welcome to AIFA!
 Hey there!
 Welcome to AIFA - your friendly farming companion app. 🌾

+We are unable to upload the demo vedio  in GitHub Sorry for that so we have Uploaded in the  drive and provided the linnk here.
+**THIS IS THE DEMO VEDIO OF OVER APP** - [https://drive.google.com/file/d/1UeJHEbmopqsQRQXWPFhO3jbLj220vKnt/view?usp=drive_link](url)

 NAMES AND EMAILS:

 Samineni Satwik